 Height 10.00 inch.
 Width 11.00 inch.

-Each cooler is relief moulded with a portrait of Admiral Viscount Nelson in full uniform and medals between two acorn bearing oak boughs on one side and a naval panoply on the reverse.
+A pair of Nelson commemorative wine coolers by Davenport, each cooler is relief moulded with a portrait of Admiral Viscount Nelson in full uniform and medals between two acorn bearing oak boughs on one side and a naval panoply on the reverse.
 The rims comprise tied reeds and twin dolphin-mask handles.
 Fitted with metal liners and marked on the bases ‘Davenport’ with an anchor, one with a paper label stating ‘Exceedingly rare (Lockett) Hanley Museum, No.1721’

 English, circa 1815.